Rethink Your Party Dip: A High-Protein Meal Prep Solution

 Yeah—this isn’t that.

-This version is meal prep worthy—high protein, flexible, and easy to turn into actual meals instead of just something to eat with chips.
-It takes a few minutes to make, keeps well, and you can use it about seven different ways: wraps, bagels, pasta, potatoes, salads… whatever mood you’re in.
+This version is meal prep worthy.
+It’s high in protein, flexible, and easy to turn into actual meals instead of just something to eat with chips.
+It takes just a few minutes to make, keeps well, and you can use it in about seven different ways: wraps, bagels, pasta, potatoes, salads… whatever mood you’re in.

 It’s fast, flexible, and makes your week 100x easier.